httpwg/http-extensions/draft-ietf-httpbis-encryption-encoding.md

 name are invalid.

-Servers processing PUT requests MUST persist the value of the Encryption header field, unless they remove the content-coding by decrypting the payload.
+Servers processing PUT requests MUST persist the value of the Encryption header field, unless they remove the content coding by decrypting the payload.

 ## Encryption Header Field Parameters